Cover Song Licensing Explained

 How to distribute a cover song with Label Engine

-When distributing a cover song through Label Engine, it’s essential to include the following information in your release details:
+When distributing a cover song through Label Engine, it is essential to include the following information in your release:

-If you have any questions or need further assistance with distributing cover songs, please contact our support team at support@label-engine.com.
+If you have any questions or need further assistance with your release, please contact support@label-engine.com.